Skip to main content

 Quality assurance review arrangements in India operate through a shared framework involving the National Financial Reporting Authority (NFRA), the Quality Review Board (QRB), and the Institute of Chartered Accountants of India (ICAI).

-Together, these arrangements provide coverage of audit engagements across the jurisdiction and incorporate key elements of SMO 1, including mandatory quality reviews, independence of oversight for public interest entities, and linkage to investigative and disciplinary mechanisms.
-Accordingly, a quality assurance review system aligned with SMO 1 requirements is considered to be adopted in India.
+Together, these arrangements provide coverage of statutory audits across the jurisdiction and incorporate key elements of SMO 1, including mandatory quality reviews, independent oversight for public interest entity audits, and linkages to investigative and disciplinary processes.

 Current Status: Adopted